Best Micro 4/3 macro lenses

 |

-Released in 2012 ( yeah, that’s not recent!), the Olympus M.Zuiko Digital ED 60mm f/2.8 Macro has long since established itself as the reference for Micro 4/3 macro lenses at Olympus.
-It offers a full-frame equivalent focal length of 120mm.
-This corresponds to the classic focal length for macro photography (100mm).
-The lens is easy to transport thanks to its moderate weight and length.
+Released in 2012 (yes, it’s been around for a while!), the Olympus M.Zuiko Digital ED 60mm f/2.8 Macro has long been considered the benchmark Olympus macro lens for Micro 4/3.
+It offers a full-frame equivalent focal length of 120mm, which is close to the classic focal length used for macro photography (100mm).
+Thanks to its moderate length and weight, it’s also easy to carry.

-Made of fairly robust plastic, this lens is tropicalised.
-With a filter diameter of 46mm, it has 7 elements in 5 groups, including one ED lens.
-The lens does not have image stabilisation, but Olympus and OM system cameras do.
-So there’s no problem there.
+Made from fairly sturdy plastic, this lens is weather-sealed.
+With a 46mm filter diameter, it has 7 elements in 5 groups, including one ED lens.
+The lens itself does not include image stabilization, but Olympus and OM System cameras do, so that’s not really an issue.

-In terms of optical performance, mid-range sharpness is good from f/2.8 and remains constant up to f/5.6.
-There is a slight loss of sharpness at f/8, but this remains acceptable up to f/11.
+In terms of optical performance, center sharpness is good from f/2.8 and remains consistent up to f/5.6.
+There is a slight drop in sharpness at f/8, but it remains perfectly acceptable up to f/11.
 Chromatic aberration and distortion are well controlled.
-However, there is some vignetting at full aperture, which disappears as soon as the aperture is closed.
-Bokeh is pleasant, even if it lacks a little smoothness.
+There is some vignetting at maximum aperture, but it disappears as soon as you stop down.
+The bokeh is pleasant, even if it could be a little smoother.

-In conclusion, this lens remains a safe bet for macro and portrait photography, alongside the (newer) 90mm from OM System.
-There’s nothing to complain about in terms of optical performance: it delivers good quality results.
-What’s more, it offers excellent value for money.
-In short, it’s a worthwhile investment!
+Overall, this lens remains a safe bet for macro and portrait photography, alongside the newer 90mm from OM System.
+There’s not much to criticize in terms of optical performance: it delivers good-quality results.
+It also offers excellent value for money.
+In short, it’s a worthwhile investment.

 Panasonic Lumix G 30mm f/2.8 ASPH Mega OIS Macro